|Walt Disney’s Fantasia movie poster|

 In my previous post, Walt Disney’s Fantasia – Part 1, I gave a quick background of the movie and then covered the first three segments of the film, which included Toccata and Fugue in D Minor by Johannes Sebastian Bach, The Nutcracker Suite by Pytor Illyor Tchaikovsky, and The Sorcerer’s Apprentice by Paul Dukas.

 There are eight total segments and in Part 2, I will complete the last five segments.

-At the beginning, the narrator tells us to “imagine yourself out in space billions and billions of years ago.”
+In the beginning, the narrator tells us to “imagine yourself out in space billions and billions of years ago.”
 We are treated to a view of the Milky Way galaxy from a distance, volcanoes erupt, and life develops in the sea which leads to the eventual development of life on land.
 The life on land evolves into dinosaurs.
-We watch as the dinosaurs roam the earth, both plant and meat eaters.
-Eventually, there is a drought and without food and water for the dinosaurs they begin to die off.
+We watch as the dinosaurs roam the earth, both plant, and meat eaters.
+Eventually, there is a drought.
+With no food or water the dinosaurs begin to die off.
 The stronger ones survive, but even they die off until all that is left is a land without dinosaurs.

-Science: Creation versus evolution.
-Read the following books: Creation: The Great Dinosaur Mystery and the Bibleby Paul Taylor and Evolution: How We and All Living Things Came to Beby Daniel Loxton.
+Creation versus evolution.
+Read the following books: Creation: The Great Dinosaur Mystery and the Bibleby Paul Taylor and Evolution: How We and All Living Things Came to Be by Daniel Loxton.